-17 Super Fun Things to Do In Estes Park Colorado
+19 Fun Things to Do In Estes Park, Colorado

-The New York Times lists Estes Park as one of the 52 places around the world where you can be a part of the solution to climate change.
-As a winter destination with no ski lifts, it lowers the carbon footprint and encourages visitors to get out and enjoy the snow.
+The New York Times named Estes Park one of 52 places around the world where travelers can be part of the solution to climate change.
+As a winter destination without ski lifts, it encourages a lower carbon footprint and gets visitors outside to enjoy the snow in a more intentional way.
+Planning a bigger Colorado adventure?
+My complete Colorado Road Trip guide has all the best stops covered.

 1. Take the Ghost Tour at the Stanley Hotel Mountain Retreat